NCAR/ncar-python-tutorial/README.rst

 To use the Cheyenne compute nodes, we recommend using JupyterLab via NCAR's JupyterHub deployment.

-Open your prefered browser (Chrome, Firefox, Safari, etc...) on your ``local machine``, and head over to ``https://jupyterhub.ucar.edu/ch``.
+Open your preferred browser (Chrome, Firefox, Safari, etc...) on your ``local machine``, and head over to ``https://jupyterhub.ucar.edu/ch``.
 Once this page is fully loaded, you will a log in screen:

 - ``Login``